Active sorting of particles as an illustration of the Gibbs mixing paradox: A Hopfield--Ninio Sorter Based on Energy Preference

-Though the expression for the system's evolution is not invertible, we may identify the dominant relaxation time as $\tau\equiv \mathcal A_1^{\rm SS}\left(\gamma+\delta\mathcal A_1^{\rm SS}/N\right)$ (note this is extensive in the system size).
-One interesting limit of this $\tau$ is for large $\Delta F$, in which case $\tau\sim 2/{k_{\rm off}e^{\Delta F}}$.
-This hints that there exist regimes where a better-than-equilibrium sorter (for which $k_{\rm off}$ is larger than the other rates) operates {faster} than a worse-than-equilibrium sorter \textit{if} the particles are highly distinguishable (contrast with \cite{MHL12,MHL14} which found that high error rates are typically redeemed by enhanced speed).
+Though this $t(\mathcal{A}_1)$ expression is not invertible, we may identify the dominant relaxation time as $\tau\equiv \mathcal A_1^{\rm SS}\left(\gamma+\delta\mathcal A_1^{\rm SS}/N\right)$ (this is extensive in the system size).
+One interesting limit of this $\tau$ is $\tau\sim 2/{k_{\rm off}e^{\Delta G}}$ when $\Delta G$ is large.
+This hints that there exist regimes where a better-than-equilibrium sorter can operate {faster} than a worse-than-equilibrium sorter; but only \textit{if} the particles are highly distinguishable (contrast with \cite{MHL12,MHL14} which found that high error rates are typically redeemed by enhanced speed).

 A final quantity of interest is the total work required to sort the system into its steady state.
-Continuing with the same approximation, we obtain an expression for the rate of dissipation $\dot W$ as a function of the instantaneous $\mathcal A_1$.
-This can be integrated to find the total work done (though only approximately -- see the discussion in appendix~\ref{app:Dissipation}).
-While the full expression is a little unpleasant, it is much simplified in the regime when $\Delta F$ is very high: ${W^{\rm sort}}/{N} \simeq \kappa\Delta F/k_{\rm off}$ (ie the work to sort increases linearly with the distinguishability).
-The full result is compared with simulations in appendix~\ref{app:Dissipation}.
+One can obtain an expression for the {minimal \footnote{ This is the \textit{minimal} rate if we assume each energy-consuming transition costs $\Delta G$ of free energy.} } rate of dissipation $\dot W$ as a function of the instantaneous $\mathcal A_1$, and integrate this over time to find the total work done (though only approximately -- see the discussion in Appendix~\ref{app:Dissipation}).
+While the full expression is a little unpleasant, it is much simplified in the regime when $\Delta G$ is very large, in which case ${W^{\rm sort}}/{N} \simeq \kappa\Delta G/k_{\rm off}$ (ie the work to sort increases linearly with the distinguishability).
+The full result is compared with simulations in Appendix~\ref{app:Dissipation}.